-THE SPRINGTAILS (COLLEMBOLA) OF
+THE SPRINGTAILS OF BRITISH COLUMBIA

 R. A. Cannings and G. G. E. Scudder